-A writer I know is thinking of starting a blog and asked me how I fit blogging into my regular work day.
-Good question, and one that’s relevant to anyone who writes full time but wants to improve how they’re marketing their business either by blogging or joining a social network like Facebook, LinkedIn or Twitter, which are worthwhile but take time.
-Here’s my answer, which I’ve edited slightly for clarity:
+A writer I know was considering starting a blog and asked how I squeeze writing posts into my regular writing work day.
+Good question, and one that’s relevant to anyone who works full time but wants to market themselves or a business by blogging and promoting posts on social media such as Facebook, LinkedIn or Twitter.

 For Tim Ferriss, less is more.
-The blogger and author of the best seller The 4-Hour Work Week, advocates in this post, The top 5 uncommon timesavers for bloggers for blogging only a couple times a week so your posts have time to percolate and get picked up around the blogosphere – definitely food for thought.
+The blogger and author of the best seller The 4-Hour Work Week, advocates in this post, The top 5 uncommon timesavers for bloggers for blogging only a couple times a week so posts have time to percolate and shared by other bloggers – definitely food for thought.